In the past, I have written critically about running ATG Oracle Commerce in “The Cloud” (Here and here).

 In most cases, moving your ATG Oracle Commerce application to AWS, or another Cloud Hosting Provider, is not an easy lift-and-shift move.

 There are lots of potential gotchas, and changes to be made.
 Be sure to allow for plenty of time (and plenty of load testing and tuning) before you go live.
 Don’t expect to save money.
-You can, however, take advantage of the many available strengths and advanced services if you’re willing to make the investment in technology and growing your knowledge.
+You can, however, take advantage of the many available strengths and advanced services if you’re willing to make the investment in technology and grow your knowledge.